 April 07th, 2008

 MARGARET ATWOOD was born in Ottawa in 1939.
-Her unwavering resolve to hold up new mirrors to present-day society, patient regardless of how unflattering or unsettling the resultant images are, order have made her one of Canada's most widely recognized and respected writers.
-Her varied novels are The Edible Woman (1969), more about Surfacing (1972), Lady Oracle (1976), Life Before Man (1979), Bodily Harm (1981), The Handmaid's Tale (1985), which was short-listed for the Booker Prize, and her semi-autobiographical Cat's Eye (1988).
+Her unwavering resolve to hold up new mirrors to present-day society, regardless of how unflattering or unsettling the resultant images are, have made her one of Canada's most widely recognized and respected writers.
+Her varied novels are The Edible Woman (1969), Surfacing (1972), Lady Oracle (1976), Life Before Man (1979), Bodily Harm (1981), The Handmaid's Tale (1985), which was short-listed for the Booker Prize, and her semi-autobiographical Cat's Eye (1988).
 Her poetry collections include The Circle Game (1966), The Journals of Susanna Moodie (1970), Power Politics (1973), Selected Poems (1976), Two-Headed Poems (1979) and Selected Poems 11(1986).
 Short story collections are Dancing Girls (1978) and Bluebeard's Egg (1983).
 Her major non-fiction work is Survival: A Thematic Guide to Canadian Literature (1972).
 Margaret Atwood lives in Toronto.
 She was interviewed in 1979.

 T: Did you come from a typical liberal background?